fabstr/cryptsak/README.md

 # cryptsak
 Simple http api service for encrypting and decrypting stuff.
 Should probably not be trusted in practice.

+As long as the master secret is constant the system is stateless as far as a client can be concerned.

 ## Dependencies: flask and pycrypt

     $ pip install flask pycrypt